expyriment/documentation/Installation.Linux.rst

     For Nvidia, this can often be set in the Nvidia setting tool, rather than in the Xorg configuration file.

+**Expyriment might return a scaled screen under Wayland**

+    When using Wayland instead of X11, Expyriment might return a scaled screen.
+    This depends on the Wayland implementation, and how it handles XWayland applications.
+    Often this can also be changed explicitely by the user.
+For instance, under KDE Plasma, there is a global setting in the display settings which will make Expyriment return an unscaled screen ("Legacy Applications (X11)" --> "Apply Scaling Themselves").

 .. _`release page`: http://github.com/expyriment/expyriment/releases/latest